tfelix/bestia-docs/content/docs/mechanics/general.md

 ## Cartography

 In the game you should be able to make and acquire maps.
 These should be strongly interwoven with the game mechanics, so that it can pay off to own a good map.
 It should also give the players an incentive to actively explore the world.

 The player has to walk into the wilderness and then use his cartography skill.
 He can choose how wide the area to measure should be.
 Bigger areas will tend to be more error prone.
 Also the further away the player is from already explored land the harder the sucessfull performing of the skill will be.

 If the skill fails the player will need to wait for a certain amount of time in order to perform the skill again in the vicinity.
 The cooldown is reduced for adjacent areas.

-The server must validate the button presses of the player for success.
+The server must validate the button presses of the player to make it harder to cheat the system.

-## Skill Usage
+The algorithm for the carthography is:

 1. Upon using the skill a difficulty `d` is determined, depending on the distance to the next already cartographed area and the area wished to be explored.